Internet Explorer is not supported by Design Library

 Short description

-Good data tables allow users to scan, analyze, compare, filter, sort, and manipulate information to match their current needs.
+Good data tables allow users to scan, analyze, compare, filter, sort, and manipulate information to match their needs.

 When and how to use it